wks-sumo-logic/sumo_dailypaper/README.md

 ===================

 Ever wanted to be able to get your sumo Logic dashboard output, delivered where you want, when you want?
-Sumop Dashboard News is here to help you do just that; deliver your Sumo Logic Newspaper to you.
+Sumo Dashboard News is here to help you do just that; deliver your Sumo Logic Newspaper to you.

 We do this by using three APIs: Sumo Logic, Microsoft, and Google.